Policy research publications

 As the statutory consumer body for postal consumers in England and Wales, we commission research, build evidence-based policy positions to embed the needs of postal consumers into decision-making, with specific regard for the needs of vulnerable consumers.

-Our policy work in this area covers issues with pensions and banking.
+Our policy work in this area covers access to justice and domestic abuse issues.